 You can use organic fertilizers or compost to bring the soil pH level to the ideal growing range.
 There are several pH soil tester meters available which you can buy, and these are usually relatively cheap.

 Once the soil is ready for planting, start preparing the garden bed.
-As a precaution, check out the weather to make sure there is no severe weather change forecast, which may prevent the pea germination.
+As a precaution, check out the weather to make sure there is no severe weather change forecast, which may prevent pea germination.

 If everything goes as planned, plant the sugar snap peas four to six weeks before the final frost.
 Dig up multiple parallel rows on the garden bed and plant each pea seed 1.5 inches deep.

 Maintain approximately one-inch spacing between each pea plant.
 Depending on how many sugar snap peas you are planting, you can plant them in either single or double rows.

 For planting sugar snap peas in a single row, maintain each row to be between 19 to 25 inches apart.
 For double rows, keep the distance of eight to ten inches.